devExcale/acsai-obsidian/Systems and Networking/Unit 1/Process Handling/Process Scheduling.md

 To avoid CPU-bound processes from hogging the [CPU](/Systems%20and%20Networking/Unit%201/Architecture/CPU.md), [interrupts](/Systems%20and%20Networking/Unit%201/Operating%20System/Trap.md) may be triggered whenever a time slice has passed using a [timer](/Systems%20and%20Networking/Unit%201/Architecture/Timer.md).
 The **time slice** is defined as the maximum amount of time between two consecutive context switches.

 Timed context-swtich is the mean through which **time-sharing multi-tasking** [OS](/Systems%20and%20Networking/Unit%201/Operating%20System/Operating%20System.md)'s can implement **pseudo-parallelism** (apparently run two or more processes at the same time).

+> [!tip] Time Slice
+> A context switch takes around 10 microseconds.
+With a time slice between 10 and 100 milliseconds (typical of a modern OS), the overhead is relatively small (with a ratio between 0.1% and 0.01%).

+### Preemptive Scheduling

+Scheduling (and [context switch](#Context%20Switch)) can happen following one of two policies: **Preemptive Scheduling** or **Non-preemptive Scheduling**.

+**Non-preemptive scheduling** lets the [process](/Systems%20and%20Networking/Unit%201/Operating%20System/Process.md) run until it either blocks voluntarily or it finishes; it is the case of non-timed context switch.

+**Preemptive scheduling** decides whether and when to stop a running process and put it in the ready state; it is the case of [timed context switch](#Timed%20Context%20Switch)

+> [!failure] Issues
+> Preemptive scheduling is imperative for real-time OS's, but it could lead to problems such as:
+> - The kernel is busy executing a critical system call, which is interrupted;
+> - Two processes share data, but one in interrupted while it's updating the data.
+>
+> TK countermeasures